 Meal Plan: You can even make these a day ahead and just rewarm in the skillet and serve or prep (step 1) the greens and cook as needed throughout the week.
 Store cut greens in a sealed bag in the fridge.

-Make it a Meal: One of my favorite dishes is kielbasa or spicy sausage, beans, and collards greens, but you could serve these with any side of fish, chicken, or beef.
+Make it a Meal: One of my favorite dishes is kielbasa or spicy sausage, beans, and collards greens, but you could serve these with any side of fish, chicken, even a fancy prime rib roast.
 Share your ideas in the comments and any impressions you have of the dish.

 HOW TO COOK COLLARD GREENS